Search Filters

 Orthopaedic Residents Skills Improvement due to Arthroscopic Cadaveric Knee Practices

-Sergi Gil Gonzalez, MD, SPAIN Juan Ignacio Erquicia, MD, SPAIN Ricardo Andrés Barja, MD, SPAIN Laura Valls, MD, SPAIN Hector Hormigó, MD, SPAIN Antonio Luis García Cebrián, MD, SPAIN Joan Leal-Blanquet, MD, PhD, SPAIN Gonzalo Hernandez, MD, SPAIN Xavier Pelfort, PhD, SPAIN
+Sergi Gil Gonzalez, MD, SPAIN Juan Ignacio Erquicia, MD, PhD, SPAIN Ricardo Andrés Barja, MD, SPAIN Laura Valls, MD, SPAIN Hector Hormigó, MD, SPAIN Antonio Luis García Cebrián, MD, SPAIN Joan Leal-Blanquet, MD, PhD, SPAIN Gonzalo Hernandez, MD, SPAIN Xavier Pelfort, PhD, SPAIN

 Hospital Universitari Igualada, Igualada, Barcelona, SPAIN